MysteryPancake/Houdini-OpenCL/README.md

 #### 2. Incorrect visibility

-Workitems don't share changes immediately with eachother.
+Workitems don't share changes immediately.
 This also causes an incorrect result like 10:

 | Workitem 0 | Workitem 0 `id[0]` | Workitem 1 | Workitem 1 `id[0]` |
 | --- | --- | --- | --- |